geekydillip/Market_Pulse_AI/README.md

 # Market Pulse AI

-A professional web interface for AI-powered data processing and Voice of Customer (VOC) analysis using Ollama gemma3:4b model.
+A professional web interface for AI-powered data processing and Voice of Customer (VOC) analysis using Ollama (qwen3:4b-instruct or gemma3:4b preferred).
 Upload Excel or JSON files for automated data cleaning, VOC processing, custom transformations, and visualization - all processed locally on your machine.

 ## 🚀 Features